alex-harvey-z3q/iam2tf/README.md

 - Only processes roles and policies in the root path (`/`)
 - Does not handle AWS managed policies (only locally scoped policies)
 - Does not generate Terraform import statements (you'll need to import existing resources manually if needed)
-- Assumes the default AWS region is `ap-southeast-2` (can be modified in the script)

 ## License